a-und-b/ab-motime/README.md

 # MoTime

-MoTime is a time tracking application that integrates Timing.app data with Moco.
+Work in progress: MoTime is a time tracking helper that integrates [Timing](https://timingapp.com/) data with [Moco](https://www.mocoapp.com).
+Very edge case specific for my lazy ADHD ass, but might be useful for some of you. :-)

 ## Current State